 - Selecting the right adaptive equipment for your driving needs

 The length of the program depends entirely on your disability and previous driving experience.

 how to transfer from their chair to the driver's

 seat, to fold up the chair and load it, and to

 drive using hand controls.

 Fees for the Adapted Driving Program are charged on an hourly rate, as are other therapy programs at the Banner Good Samaritan Rehabilitation Institute.
-Because the program is managed by occupational therapists, some insurance companies will assist with costs.
-Staff can also suggest other funding sources.
+Please call the department for more information.

 What are the hours of the program?

 Appointments for evaluation or training are available between 8 a.m. and 4 p.m., Monday through Friday.

 To schedule an adapted driving evaluation, please call (602) 839-4757 or have your physician's office complete and fax our outpatient referral form.